thank-you-studio/onea/README.md

-## These are the theme files.
-You'll still need to install the Wordpress shell
+> 🔥 Note: These are the theme files.
+You'll still need to install the Wordpress shell!

 ## Local Wordpress Setup: